Republic of North Macedonia

-The Republic of Macedonia, is a landlocked country on the Balkan peninsula in southeastern Europe.
+The Republic of North Macedonia, is a landlocked country on the Balkan peninsula in southeastern Europe.
 It is bordered by Serbia and the disputed territory of Kosovo to the north, Albania to the west, Greece to the south, and Bulgaria to the east.

-The Republic of Macedonia lies in the northwestern third of the wider geographical region of Macedonia, with about 40% of the region's population.
+The Republic of North Macedonia lies in the northwestern third of the wider geographical region of Macedonia, with about 40% of the region's population.
 The capital is Skopje, with 506,926 inhabitants according to a 2004 census, and there are a number of smaller cities, notably Bitola, Kumanovo, Prilep, Tetovo, Ohrid, Veles, Štip, Kočani, Gostivar and Strumica.
 It has more than 50 lakes and sixteen mountains higher than 2,000 meters (6,550 ft).

-Macedonia is a landlocked country that is geographically clearly defined by a central valley formed by the Vardar river and framed along its borders by mountain ranges.
+It is a landlocked country that is geographically clearly defined by a central valley formed by the Vardar river and framed along its borders by mountain ranges.
 The terrain is mostly rugged, located between the Šar Mountains and Osogovo, which frame the valley of the Vardar river.
 Three large lakes — Lake Ohrid, Lake Prespa and Dojran Lake — lie on the southern borders of the Republic, bisected by the frontiers with Albania and Greece.
 Ohrid is considered to be one of the oldest lakes and biotopes in the world.
 The region is seismically active and has been the site of destructive earthquakes in the past, most recently in 1963 when Skopje was heavily damaged by a major earthquake, killing over 1,000.

-Macedonia also has scenic mountains.
+North Macedonia also has scenic mountains.
 They belong to two different ranges: the Dinaric Alps and Belasica.
 The Dinaric range is the oldest with subsequent erosion while the Belasica range is younger offering rugged, alpine scenery.

 Macedonia has transitional climate from Mediterranean to continental.
 The summers are hot and dry and the winters are moderately cold.
 Average annual precipitation varies from 1,700 mm (67 inches) in the western mountainous area to 500 mm (20 inches) in the eastern area.
 There are three main climatic zones in the country: temperate Mediterranean, mountainous and mildly Continental.
 Along the valleys of the Vardar and Strumica rivers, in the regions of Gevgelija, Valandovo, Dojran, Strumica and Radovish the climate is temperate Mediterranean.